whosaidthat-3636/Workshop-0/README.md

  ### 4. Rectangle
  - For the rectangle, it should bounces back and forth between the walls
+ - By this point I felt more confident and there wasn't much issues in execution
 ```
 let z = 0;
 let move = 1;